M66B/FairEmail/docs/FAQ-en-rGB.md

 * ~~A [bug in AndroidX ROOM](https://issuetracker.google.com/issues/138441698) causes sometimes a crash with "*...
 Exception while computing database live data ...
 Couldn't read row ...*".
 A workaround was added.~~
 * A [bug in Android](https://issuetracker.google.com/issues/119872129) causes FairEmail to crash with "*...
 Bad notification posted ...*" on some devices once after updating FairEmail and tapping on a notification.
 * A [bug in Android](https://issuetracker.google.com/issues/62427912) sometimes causes a crash with "*...
 ActivityRecord not found for ...*" after updating FairEmail.
 Reinstalling ([source](https://stackoverflow.com/questions/46309428/android-activitythread-reportsizeconfigurations-causes-app-to-freeze-with-black)) might fix the problem.
 * A [bug in Android](https://issuetracker.google.com/issues/37018931) sometimes causes a crash with *...
-InputChannel is not initialized ...* on some devices.
+InputChannel is not initialised ...* on some devices.
 * ~~A [bug in LineageOS](https://review.lineageos.org/c/LineageOS/android_frameworks_base/+/265273) sometimes causes a crash with *... java.lang.ArrayIndexOutOfBoundsException: length=...; index=... ...*.~~
 * A bug in Nova Launcher on Android 5.x causes FairEmail to crash with a *java.lang.StackOverflowError* when Nova Launcher has access to the accessibility service.
 * ~~The folder selector sometimes shows no folders for yet unknown reasons.
 This seems to be fixed.~~